What is Rotary?

 After completing the fourth meeting, you should fill out our application.
 The link is below, but please carefully consider these requirements and expectations before doing so.

-- Members are expected to attend weekly in order to stay up on what is happening with our club.
+- Members are expected to attend weekly in order to stay informed on what is happening with our club.
 One is required to attend at least half the time, but given the flexibility of our eclub system, we believe that your goal should be to attend every week, and make up any missed meetings appropriately.

 - Members are expected to engage in club activities whenever possible.
 Those living in or near Silicon Valley will have multiple opportunities to join in social and service events.
 All members can join in the recordings of programs as participants to converse with and ask questions of our speakers.